Har cheong gai

 Har cheong gai (蝦醬雞 (虾酱鸡, xiā jiàng jī, shrimp paste chicken)), is a Singaporean fried chicken dish, consisting of fried chicken wings in a batter with fermented shrimp paste.

 Description

 Har cheong gai is regarded as one of the most popular family fried chicken dishes in Singapore, and is made with fermented shrimp paste (har cheong) and a host of other spices and ingredients.
-The shrimp paste used is distinct to the paste used for rojak sauce, but rather a pinkish grey southeastern Chinese style.
+The shrimp paste used is not the darker Malaysian style paste used for rojak sauce, but the pinkish grey southeastern Chinese style.